fabric-testbed/MeasurementFramework/elk/README.md

 ## 0. Manual update

-Before running the ansible scripts, you have to create `bootstrap/hosts` file that lists alias name, ssh host name, and ssh port of nodes in the slice like below.
+Before running the ansible scripts, you have to create `elk/bootstrap/hosts` file that lists alias name, ssh host name, and ssh port in the slice like below.
 You only need to change **bold** texts.
+Do not change alias name of hosts.

 <pre>
 node-0 ansible_ssh_host=<b>pc1.instageni.rnoc.gatech.edu</b> ansible_port=<b>29011</b>